The author begins with these three production abstractions...

 highly recommended for all citizens

-McFadden’s view, life could only have emerged by embracing maximal simplicity, making the fundamental law of the universe a cosmic
+itself.
+And in McFadden’s view, life could only have emerged by embracing maximal simplicity, making the fundamental law of the universe a cosmic form of natural

 comment: